SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     - ``|=`` Bitwise OR and assign
     - ``&&=`` Logical AND and assign
     - ``||=`` Logical OR and assign

+For information about the behavior of these operators, see :doc:`../LanguageGuide/BasicOperators` and :doc:`../LanguageGuide/AdvancedOperators`.

 ..
 You have essentially expression sequences here, and within it are parts of the expressions.
 We're calling them "expressions" even